PHMesquita97/PHMesquita97/README.md

-- 👋 Hi, I’m @PHMesquita97
+- 👋 Hi, I’m @PHMesquita97, I work on a cruise ship and am studying web programming.
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning HTML5, CSS and JavaScript
-- 🌱 I’m currently learning html5
+- 🌱 I’m currently learning html5, CSS and JavaScript
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me phmbraga@hotmail.com

 <!---